 By the way, my answer was 'J'.
 What drives the markets at the end of the day are profits.
 If companies are or are not making profits the markets will respond to that, and so will answers A, B, C, D, E, F, I, K, and L.

-As you probably know, the US jobs report known as NFP is the most anticipated report that comes out every month.
+As you probably know, the US jobs report known as NFP, is the most anticipated report that comes out every month.
 It's been known to move every asset from currencies, to commodities, and of course stocks.
-Given Wall Street's increasing participation in the crypto market lately, I wouldn't be surprised if Bitcoin moves from it today as well.
+Given Wall Street's increasing participation in the crypto market lately, I wouldn't be surprised if Bitcoin moves due to it today, as well.

 **UPDATE 8:30 a.m.: “Mediocre wage gain only gives the Fed more reason to be patient with wage increases and monetary tightening.
 As we've seen in the past, a dovish Fed is positive for risk assets, including crypto.”

 Here we can see the volumes on CME's bitcoin futures product, which reached 22,542 contracts yesterday, which is about $563 million.

 According to Messari, the top 10 real exchanges traded about $685 million over the last 24 hours.
 So even though the CME's contracts are cash settled and no Bitcoin is actually changing hands, Wall Street needs to be seen as a significant part of the market now.

 You can check the results as they come out on sites like forexfactory.com or fxstreet's economic calendar, or of course by following financial people/news on social media.

 XRP has its Day

 Way to go!!
 Glad to see some double digit gains there.